 Previous assumptions, based on that earlier thinking, about the interests of Russia and China in the region -- a kind of gentleman's agreement that Moscow protects while Beijing invests -- are being overturned, analysts say.

-China has no desire to see its investment projects -- a vital tool of "soft power" -- depend on Russian willingness to protect them, said Yuri Poyta, head of the Asia-Pacific Section of the Centre for Studies of the Army, Conversion and Disarmament in Kyiv, Ukraine.
+China has no desire to see its investment projects -- a vital tool of "soft power" -- depend on Russian willingness to protect them, said Yuri Poyta, head of the Asia-Pacific Section of the Centre for Army, Conversion and Disarmament Studies in Kyiv, Ukraine.

 This has made Moscow and Beijing "competitors" in Central Asia, he said.